kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/9970-per-vpa-target-percentiles/README.md

 **Unit tests:**

-- Effective-value resolution: named-container policy wins over `"*"`, which wins over the global flag; each field resolves independently.
+- Effective-value resolution: named-container policy wins over `"*"`, which wins over the global flags; CPU and memory resolve independently.
-- Estimator behaviour: target estimation uses the per-container percentile when present on the `AggregateContainerState` and the global value otherwise; bound estimations are unaffected by the fields.
+- Estimator behaviour: each of the lower/target/upper estimators uses the per-container percentile when present on the `AggregateContainerState` and the global value otherwise.
-- Validation: values outside `[1, 100]` rejected; fields rejected when the feature gate is disabled; warning emitted when a target percentile lies outside the global bound percentiles.
+- Validation: values outside `[1, 100]` rejected; a partially-set resource triple rejected; `lower > target` or `target > upper` rejected; fields rejected when the gate is disabled.

 **Integration tests** (Recommender):

-- Two VPAs targeting identical workloads with identical usage histories, one with `targetCPUPercentile: 50` and one unset — the first receives a lower CPU target; memory targets are identical.
+- Two VPAs with identical usage histories, one setting the CPU triple with a low target and one unset — the first receives a lower CPU target; memory is unchanged.
-- The equivalent scenario for `targetMemoryPercentile`.
+- The equivalent scenario for the memory triple.
-- A VPA setting the fields via `containerName: "*"` applies them to all containers not covered by a named policy.
+- Fields set via `containerName: "*"` apply to all containers not covered by a named policy.
-- Feature-gate-disabled path: fields present on an existing object are ignored and the global flags apply.
+- Gate-disabled path: fields on an existing object are ignored and the global flags apply.

 ## Examples